Can You File For Bankruptcy in Pennsylvania While Married and Not Involve Your Spouse?

 Pennsylvania Bankruptcy Attorneys Providing Professional and Compassionate Representation

 While you do not have to file for bankruptcy together if you are married, they are some advantages to doing so.
 Whether you plan to file individually or jointly, our Montgomery County bankruptcy attorneys will request that you bring financial documents relating to both spouses.
-At Young, Marr, Mallis & Deane, we will thoroughly examine your entire financial situation before offering our advice on how you should file.
+At Young, Marr, Mallis & Associates, we will thoroughly examine your entire financial situation before offering our advice on how you should file.
 Call (215) 701-6519 today.